-Z1 and its accessories have been tested to exceed the requirements of the above FCC rules, however this does not guarantee that interference will not occur, especially if connected to other devices that do not comply with these rules.
+Z2 and its accessories have been tested to exceed the requirements of the above FCC rules, however this does not guarantee that interference will not occur, especially if connected to other devices that do not comply with these rules.
 If interference is experienced after installation of this equipment turn it off to determine whether it is the source.
 If interference is still experienced try to correct the situation by one or more of the following measures:

-- Relocate either Z1 and its associated equipment and cabling or the equipment affected by the interference. - Utilise different mains power outlets.
-Try installing a filter in the mains lead of Z1 or the other equipment. - In the case of radio interference where 300 ohm ribbon antennas are used, try changing to 75 ohm coaxial cable.
+- Relocate either Z2 and its associated equipment and cabling or the equipment affected by the interference. - Utilise different mains power outlets.
+Z2 incorporates a mains line filter; try installing a filter in the mains of the other equipment. - In the case of radio interference where 300 ohm ribbon antennas are used, try changing to 75 ohm coaxial cable.